alphajuliet/advent-2020/README.md

 to reduce the complexity enough to tackle it in code.
 I am abandoning it for now, because it's pissing me off, and maybe come back to it later.

+### Day 17

+Part 1 is John Conway's Game of Life in 3D.
+We are given a 2D slice, which we need to embed in a 3D array and cycle through 6 generations and count the live cells at the end.
+I used a map to hold the 3D grid as a sparse array for faster lookup and lower memory usage.
+The test case explanation was a little confusing but a quick search cleared up my misunderstanding.

+Part 2 lifts the challenge to 4D.
+Fortunately, the part 1 code was able to be easily expanded to 4D with only a bit of refactoring, and some 4D versions of the high-level functions were created to make it easy.
+There is a lot more data to handle here, so it takes significantly longer to calculate the result, but we get there in the end.
+No doubt, there are some clever potential optimisations to speed it up, but getting the answer once is all we need.

 ## License